mastcu/SerialEM/ReadMe.txt

 v140 configuration as well.
 Using the v140_xp configuration requires the Windows 7.1A Platform SDK (and possibly a corresponding version of Visual Studio).
-Beware: the first time that you open the solution in a higher version of Visdual Studio, it will want to upgrade the project to use the current toolset on all configurations.
+Beware: the first time that you open the solution in a higher version of Visual Studio, it will want to upgrade the project to use the current toolset on all configurations.
 Just cancel this message, then adjust the platform toolset for the v140 configuration.